alladinscarpet/Alx_DjangoLearnLab/django_blog/blog/TAGGING.md

 ## Summary

-Using **django-taggit**, tagging is implemented cleanly and efficiently without manual tag models.
+Using **django-taggit**, tagging is implemented cleanly without manual models.

-### Users can:
+### Users Can:
-- Add multiple tags to posts
+- Assign multiple tags to posts
 - Click tags to view related posts
 - Search posts by tag, title, or content